jdgilhuly/app_store_scraper/README.md

 # App Store Scraper

-This project scrapes the Apple App Store for the top 100 free and paid apps across different regions.
+This project scrapes the Apple App Store for the top 100 free and paid apps and games across different regions.

 ## Setup